MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 1 Contents
 ----------
 The code is written in Matlab R2017a.
-This repository contains source code files and a representative video file:
+This repository contains source code and a representative video file:
 - RunIF.m: main code to run the optical flow technique with indicator function.
 - Hydraulic jump data: short video sequence of the air-water flow in a hydraulic jump, recorded with a phantom v2011 high-speed video camera.